Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 # Use Cases for XFR-using-DSO

 This section includes additional use cases in addition to those specified in [@!I-D.hzpa-dprive-xfr-over-tls] that XuD can offer.

+* Confidentiality.
+Since this mechanism could, in principle, eliminate the need for NOTIFY and SOA queries it can provide complete confidentiality for the entire zone transfer mechanism.

 * Security.
 For some network configurations it is not desirable to have port 53 on the secondary open to an untrusted network for the sole purpose of